Master the concepts of Salesforce in just 45 days Click here to know more.

-IN keyword is used to query on bulk data, which means the WHERE condition involves a collection of records.
-The collection of records can be a Set, List of IDs, or sObjects which have populated ID fields.
+IN keyword is used to query bulk data, which means the WHERE condition involves a collection of records.
+The collection of records can be a Set, a List of IDs, or sObjects with populated ID fields.

 Ex: